OmniChat/omnichat-magento-plugin/readme.md

 ## Description

-This Magento 2 module allows users to access the cart page using a unique id associated with each cart.
+This Magento 2 module allows you to integrate your magento store with OmniChat

 ---